Insolvency – Liquidation

-Members’ voluntary liquidation – this option can be used if a company is able to pay its debts but the management have decided to wind up the company.
+Members’ voluntary liquidation – this option can be used if a company is able to pay its debts but the management have decided to wind up the company, for example on retirement.

 Creditors’ voluntary liquidation – if a company is unable to pay its debts then a creditors’ voluntary liquidation is the process to follow to wind up the company.

-A compulsory liquidation comes about as a result of the court granting an order to wind up the company, most likely on the petition by one of the company’s creditors.
+A compulsory liquidation comes about as a result of the court granting an order to wind up the company, most likely on the petition by HM Revenue & Customs of one of the company’s other creditors.

 The Role of the Liquidator